-Kent's 30-day dosing study (Wildlife International Ltd. 1998) included four treatment and one control group of game-farm mallards.
+Kent's 30-day dosing study (Wildlife International Ltd. 1998) included four Start Printed Page 53938treatment and one control group of game-farm mallards.
 Treatment groups were exposed to one of three different types of shot: eight No. 4 steel, eight No. 4 lead, or eight No. 4 tungsten-matrix; whereas the control group received no shot.
-The two tungsten-matrix treatment groups (1 group with a deficient diet, 1 group with a balanced diet) each consisted of 16 birds (8 males and 8 females); whereas remaining treatment and control groups consisted of 6 birds each (3 males and 3 females).
+The two tungsten-matrix treatment groups (one group with a deficient diet, one group with a balanced diet) each consisted of 16 birds (8 males and 8 females); whereas remaining treatment and control groups consisted of 6 birds each (3 males and 3 females).
 All tungsten-matrix-dosed birds survived the test and showed no overt signs of toxicity or treatment-related effects on body weight.
 There were no differences in hematocrit or hemoglobin concentration between the tungsten-matrix treatment group and either the steel shot or control groups.
 No histopathological lesions were found during gross necropsy.
-In general, no adverse effects were seen in mallards given eight No.4 size tungsten-matrix shot and monitored over a 30-day period.
+In general, no adverse effects were seen in mallards given eight No. 4 size tungsten-matrix shot and monitored over a 30-day period.
 Tungsten was found to be below the limit of detection in all samples of femur, gonad, liver, and kidney from treatment groups.

-No significant differences occurred in egg production, fertility, or hatchability of eggs from birds dosed with tungsten-matrix when compared to steel-dosed ducks.
-No differences occurred in survival and body weight of ducklings from birds dosed with tungsten-matrix Start Printed Page 45959when compared to ducklings from steel-dosed ducks.
+No significant differfences occurred in egg production, fertility, or hatchability of eggs from birds dosed with tungsten-matrix when compared to steel-dosed ducks.
+No differences occurred in survival and body weight of ducklings from birds dosed with tungsten-matrix when compared to ducklings from steel-dosed ducks.
 Blood measurements of ducklings from tungsten-matrix-dosed ducks were similar to measurements from ducklings from steel-dosed ducks.
 Overall, results of the 150-day study indicated that tungsten-matrix shot repeatedly administered to adult mallards did not adversely affect them, or the offspring they produced.

 Nontoxic Shot Approval